microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="goals"></a>
 ## Goals

-The Maven Plugin for Azure Web Apps has only one goal: `webapp:deploy`.
+The Maven Plugin for Azure Web Apps has only one goal: `azure-webapp:deploy`.

 Goal | Description
 --- | ---
-`webapp:deploy` | Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.
+`azure-webapp:deploy` | Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.

 <a name="usage"></a>
 ## Usage